 — Sector: Health care

-Astrana Health helps coordinate care among private and public insurance, more than 12,000 physician providers, and 1.1 million patients in 32 markets.
-Their business focuses on converting physician groups from traditional fee-based care to “value-based care” (VBC).
+Astrana Health (ASTH) is a health care management service organization (MSO) that helps coordinate care among private and public insurance, more than 12,000 physician providers, and 1.1 million patients in 32 markets.
+The business focuses on converting physician groups from traditional fee-based care to “value-based care” (VBC).
 Within VBC, a variety of health care providers (doctors, hospitals, laboratories, etc.) coordinate to manage a person’s health, and are incentivized for providing high quality and efficient cost of care.

 Related: Best Vanguard Retirement Funds for a 401(k) Plan